transducer/zenroom-cljs-demo/blogpost.md

 ```

-Note that KEYS and DATA have to be added as [EDN data structures](https://github.com/edn-format/edn), and not JSON (so strip off the `:`s).
+Note that KEYS and DATA have to be added into the textarea as [EDN data structures](https://github.com/edn-format/edn), and not JSON (so when adding data their strip off the `:`s).

 Finally, we create an embedding panel and load that onto the page using Reagent's `render` function.